tylerttrannn/tylerttrannn/README.md

 # Hi there, I'm Tyler! 👋

-## About Me
-I'm a rising 4th year Computer Science student at the University of California, Irvine, passionate about mobile and web development!
+I'm a rising 4th year Computer Science student at the University of California Irvine, passionate about mobile and web development!

-## What I'm Currently Working On
+## 📝 What I'm Currently Working On
 - **Lume** - An iOS app focused on helping users reduce their screen time and build healthier digital habits
 - Pursuing my **AWS Cloud Practitioner** certification to deepen my cloud computing knowledge